SivaRakeshRelangi/Tasks-North90/readme.md

 Fixed Navbar: The navbar will stay at the top of the screen as you scroll down.
 Collapsible Left Menu: The left menu can be collapsed or expanded by clicking the menu icon.
 Responsive Design: As you resize the browser window, the JavaScript function will automatically adjust the page width according to the defined screen width ranges.

-# Task 2 :Django Chat Application
+# Task 2 : Django Chat Application

 ## Project Overview